khanhvu207/khanhvu207.github.io/_posts/2025-03-10-fisher_information.md

 Unlike score function, Fisher information matrix is a $$\color{darkgreen}{\text{deterministic quantity}}$$ that depends only on the parameter.

-[Alternatively](https://en.wikipedia.org/wiki/Fisher_information#Matrix_form), one can write the Fisher information matrix as the negative expectation of the Hessian of the log-likelihood function, i.e.,
+[Alternatively](https://en.wikipedia.org/wiki/Fisher_information#Matrix_form), one can reformulates the Fisher information matrix as the negative expectation of the Hessian of the log-likelihood function, i.e.,

 $$
     \mathcal{I}(\theta) = -\mathbb{E}_{X\sim p_{\theta}}\left[\nabla_{\theta}^2 \log p(X | \theta)\right]